Track mileage automatically

 Operating cost

 Employers normally cover all operating expenses of a company vehicle.
 However, if you use that vehicle for personal uses, naturally some of these costs won’t be for business purposes.
-These operating expenses include fuel, oil and maintenance, repairs, licenses, and insurance.
+These personal driving costs are considered a taxable benefit.
+The operating expenses include fuel, oil and maintenance, repairs, licenses, and insurance.
 The CRA provides a rate per kilometre to cover these costs.

-The rate for 2022 was 29 cents per kilometre of personal use of a company car.
+The taxable benefit rate for 2024 is 33 cents per kilometre of personal use of a company car.
+If you are employed in selling or leasing automobiles, the rate if 30 cents per kilometre.

 Standby charge